HactarCE/NDCell/docs/custom-rules/spec/statements.rst

 Statements
 **********

-Several statements involve boolean conversion; for more on that, see :ref:`boolean-conversion`.
+Several statements involve boolean conversion; for more details, see :ref:`boolean-conversion`.

 .. contents::
    :local: